HMS Scourge (G01)

 HMS Scourge was an S-class destroyer built for the Royal Navy during the Second World War.
-The ship was sold to the Netherlands postwar, where it saw action in the Korean War and the West New Guinea dispute.
+The ship was sold to the Netherlands postwar, where she saw action in the Korean War and the West New Guinea dispute.

 Description

 Scourge displaced 1710 LT at standard load and 2530 LT at deep load.
 She had an overall length of 362 ft 9 in, a beam of 35 ft 8 in and a deep draught of 14 ft 6 in.
 She was powered by two Parsons geared steam turbines, each driving one propeller shaft, using steam provided by two Admiralty three-drum boilers.
 The turbines developed a total of 40000 shp and gave a maximum speed of 36 kn.
 Scourge carried a maximum of 615 LT of fuel oil that gave her a range of 4675 nmi at 20 kn.
 Her complement was 170 officers and ratings.

 The ship was armed with four 45-calibre 4.7-inch (120 mm) Mark XII guns in dual-purpose mounts.
 For anti-aircraft (AA) defence, Scourge had one twin mount for Bofors 40 mm guns and four twin 20 mm Oerlikon autocannon.
 She was fitted with two above-water quadruple mounts for 21 in torpedoes.
 Two depth charge rails and four throwers were fitted for which 70 depth charges were provided.